-Business combinations Prior to 01/01/2010 (Former IFRS 3) Subsequent to 01/01/2010 (IFRS 3 revised) Non-controlling interests Valued based on their proportion of the net fair value of the assets and liabilities For each combination, choice between two methods: recognised.
+Business combinations Prior to 01/01/2010 (Former IFRS 3) Subsequent to 01/01/2010 (IFRS 3 revised) - Non-controlling interests Valued based on their proportion of the net fair value of the assets For each combination, choice between two methods: and liabilities recognised.
 Partial goodwill: Same as the former IFRS 3.
-Full goodwill: Goodwill recognised in full for the Group portion and the portion of non- controlling interests Directly attributable costs Included in the acquisition cost.
-Excluded from the acquisition cost and expensed Step acquisition Fair value remeasurement through equity of the previously held interest.
-Fair value remeasurement through operating profit of the previously held interest Additional considerations Recognised according to management's best estimate at the acquisition date once they are probable and can be reliably measured.
-Recognised at fair value at the acquisition date Adjustments to additional considerations offset in goodwill Over an indefinite period.
+Full goodwill: Goodwill recognised in full for the Group portion and the portion of non- controlling interests - Directly attributable costs Included in the acquisition cost.
+Excluded from the acquisition cost and expensed - Step acquisition Fair value remeasurement through equity of the previously held interest.
+Fair value remeasurement through operating profit of the previously held interest Additional considerations Recognised according to management's best estimate at the acquisition date once they are probable and can be reliably measured. - Adjustments to additional considerations offset in goodwill Over an indefinite period.
 If and only if they occur during the allocation period and relate to new information on the existing situation on the date of control.
 In other cases, recognition in profit or loss in other comprehensive income in accordance with IFRS 9.